team1635/scout16/README.txt

 8) report.html should be called ourMatches.php
 9) decide file naming convention: camel case or underscore separated
 10) upgrade bootstrap, jquery, html_dom.php
-11) should have build commands (ant, whatever) to stage the programs (fill in the real password), and sync with the website

 Low Priority
 101) Use Angular.js
 102) Prevent event matches from loading a second time.
+103) better build commands (ant, whatever) to stage the programs (fill in the real password), and sync with the website
+104) Write test scripts
+105) Find better way to layout the buttons other than current bootstrap hack.

+DONE
+DONE - 1) clean duplicate NY matches from database;
+  DONE - a) backup the database: Bogdan xps c:\dev\scout16\db\backup\teamadmn_scout16.20160326_01.sql
+  DONE - b) move scouting records from second load to first load
+    none of the duplicate records were scouted script used is in Bogdan xps c:\dev\scout16\db\backup\fix_dbl_match.sql NOT DONE - x) low: deploy app to test server
+NOT DONE - 1.2) (bad crieteria I think) Level of 1-4 about how accurately do they drive.
+    (use the number of high goals)

 =================
 Questions